Does your staff know how much you appreciate them? The wrong answer could impact your bottom line.

 Feeling appreciated is a key indicator of workplace happiness, Robert Half research has found.
 And that can directly lead to better retention, productivity and engagement among employees.
 Organizations that fail to recognize employees who exceed expectations risk impacting the quantity and quality of work, and higher turnover.

-Let our guide to recognizing employees shape your new employee reward program.
+Let our guide to recognizing employees shape your employee rewards programs.

 - On major work anniversaries — After an employee's first anniversary, you should make note of anniversaries divisible by five.
 Often these benchmarks will come with company benefits, such as more paid time off or scheduled salary increases, but it's nice for a manager to remember it, too.